knol3j/hashnhedge/content/briefs/2025-08-21/a16z hires anne neuberger formerly a senior cybersecurity of.md

 ﻿---
-title: "a16z hires Anne Neuberger, formerly a senior cybersecurity official in the Biden White House, as a senior adviser to work on "American Dynamism, AI, and cyber" (Patrick Howell O'Neill/Bloomberg)"
+title: "a16z hires Anne Neuberger, formerly a senior cybersecurity official in the Biden White House, as a senior adviser to work on 'American Dynamism, AI, and cyber' (Patrick Howell O'Neill/Bloomberg)"
 date: "2025-08-21T17:39:26"
 category: "Markets"
 summary: ""